enkidevs/curriculum/comp-sci/networking/dns/dns-purpose-1.md

 * Managing which computers get which IP addresses
 * Managing which domain names map to which IP addresses
-* Maintaining a list of all domain names
+* Maintaining a list of all publicly accessible domain names
-* Load balancing Internet traffic

 ---
 ## Revision